Discretionary Fund for UK students

 A diagram explaining the application process can be found here -

 We advise that you discuss your application with a welfare adviser at the Advice Place before completing it.
-You can also pick up an application from the Advice Place:

 If your application is successful, it can take up to 10 working days for payments to be processed.